bbbrrrkkk/magic-square-game/README.md

 - CodeInstitute modules on HTML, CSS and JavaScript.
 - My mentor for his suggestions and feedback on the project.
 - My friends who helped test the logic and design of the website.
-- My teachers who first introduced me to Magic Squares and the elegance of mathematics.
+- My teachers who first introduced me to Magic Squares and the symmetries that exist in mathematics.

 - - -